When you scan an audience, their eye safety is in your hands. In addition, your reputation could be on the line.

 Irradiance measurements to be required for ILDA Awards

 Beginning with the 2017 ILDA Awards, all entries with human exposure must include contemporaneous measurements or calculations of the lasers’ irradiance at the point of closest human contact.
 “Contemporaneous” means that the measuring or calculating was done before the laser show started.
-This will help ensure that Awards entries are done at a known, safe and legal irradiance level.
+This can help ensure that Awards entries are done at a known, safe and legal irradiance level.

 Continuous scanning shows MUST be well-designed so that the beam is constantly moving.
 There should never be just a "dot" of light, or a few dots, in the audience.
 If you are shrinking a shape into a point, fade the beam out during the shrink, so that it is off by the time it becomes a point.